phantomics/april/README.md

 Ken Iverson's masterpiece reflected in the medium of Lisp.

 Apex compiles a subset of the APL programming language into Common Lisp.
-Leveraging Lisp's powerful macros and numerical processing faculties, it brings APL's expressive power to bear for Lisp developers.
+Leveraging Lisp's powerful macros and numerical processing faculties, it brings APL's expressive potential to bear for Lisp developers.
 Replace hundreds of lines of number-crunching code with a single line of APL.

+## Why Apex?

+APL veritably hums with semantic power.
+As a handful of characters run through the lexer, vast fields of data grow, morph and distil to reveal their secrets.
+However, APL has hitherto dwelt in an ivory tower, secluded inside monolithic (and often costly) runtime environments.
+If you have a store of data you'd like to use with APL, getting it there can be an ordeal.
+Like hauling tons of cargo on donkeys' backs through a narrow mountain pass, it's not fun, and the prospect of it has ended many conversations about APL before they could begin.

+But no longer.
+Lisp is the great connector of the software world, digesting and transforming semantic patterns in much the same way that APL transforms numeric patterns.
+With APL inside of Lisp, databases, streams, binary files and other expressive media are just a few lines of code away from processing with APL.

 ## Installation